Pension Types Explained - Which pension should I have?

 Maximum Salary Calculation for Directors Pension Benefits: This used to be the average salary of 3 consecutive years salary ending no earlier than 10 years before the normal retirement date.
 These limits are all replaced by Lifetime Allowances.

 Ill Health: A controlling Director used to have to notify the Pension Schemes Office if he or she plans to retire early through ill health.

 Retirement Dates in General: A Controlling Director who joined a pension scheme between the following dates used to be able only to take retirement as follows (these rules are now removed by Lifetime Allowance checks):

-Retirement ages have now changed.
-Provided your pension fund rules allow it, you are now able to retire between the ages of 50 and 75 before 2010 and 55 and 75 after 2010.
+Retirement ages changed in 2010.
+Provided your pension fund rules allow it, you are now able to retire between the ages of 55 and 75.